Class Integration2

 • dqk15i

-This is a port of the original FORTRAN whose header is given below: c***begin prologue dqk15i c***date written 800101 (yymmdd) c***revision date 830518 (yymmdd) c***category no. h2a3a2,h2a4a2 c***keywords 15-point transformed gauss-kronrod rules c***author piessens,robert,appl. math. & progr. div. - k.u.leuven c de doncker,elise,appl. math. & progr. div. - k.u.leuven c***purpose the original (infinite integration range is mapped c onto the interval (0,1) and (a,b) is a part of (0,1). c it is the purpose to compute c i = integral of transformed integrand over (a,b), c j = integral of abs(transformed integrand) over (a,b). c***description c c integration rule c standard fortran subroutine c double precision version The original infinite integration range is mapped onto the interval (0, 1) and (a, b) is a part of (0, 1).
+This is a port of the original FORTRAN whose header is given below: c***begin prologue dqk15i c***date written 800101 (yymmdd) c***revision date 830518 (yymmdd) c***category no. h2a3a2,h2a4a2 c***keywords 15-point transformed gauss-kronrod rules c***author piessens,robert,appl. math. invalid input: '&' progr. div. - k.u.leuven c de doncker,elise,appl. math. invalid input: '&' progr. div. - k.u.leuven c***purpose the original (infinite integration range is mapped c onto the interval (0,1) and (a,b) is a part of (0,1). c it is the purpose to compute c i = integral of transformed integrand over (a,b), c j = integral of abs(transformed integrand) over (a,b). c***description c c integration rule c standard fortran subroutine c double precision version The original infinite integration range is mapped onto the interval (0, 1) and (a, b) is a part of (0, 1).
 This routine computes the integral of the transformed integrand over (a, b) and the integral of the abs(transformed integrand) over (a, b).

 Parameters: